-The meeting received enthusiastic participation with 58 paper submissions and approximately 90 attendees, of which about a third were from Europe, along with a small contingent from South Korea.
+The meeting received enthusiastic participation with 58 paper submissions and approximately 90 attendees, of which about half were from Europe, along with a small contingent from South Korea.
 While COVID introduced some challenges, disruptions were minimal and the meeting was largely uninterrupted for the majority of attendees.

 Networking opportunities were provided at an Opening Reception, Conference Dinner, and Closing Reception.
 The conference planners gratefully acknowledge generous sponsorship from ASML and Carl Zeiss.
 Representatives from each sponsor gave short introductions to their companies in the opening oral session and offered to speak to any attendees or students about employment opportunities.
 Banners for the sponsors were displayed throughout the meeting and at all networking events.